oplS16projects/FP1/README.md

 ```
 (define (report expr))
 ```
 This function takes an expression and outputs the evaluation whether it be a boolean, integer, or string.
+This function is extremely useful for debugging and can be thrown before any expression to determine where a bug or incorrect output may exist.